-- Q. Is cooling system clogged? - A. Check water intake for restriction.
+- Q. Is cooling system clogged?

+- A. Check water intake for restriction.

-Q. Is engine oil level low?
+- Q. Is engine oil level low?

-A. Fill oil tank with specified engine oil.
+- A. Fill oil tank with specified engine oil.

-Q. Is heat range of spark plug incorrect?
-A. Inspect spark plug and replace it with recommended type.
+- Q. Is heat range of spark plug incorrect?

+- A. Inspect spark plug and replace it with recommended type.

-- Q. Is specified engine oil not being used? - A. Check and replace oil with specified type.
+- Q. Is specified engine oil not being used?

+- A. Check and replace oil with specified type.

-Q. Is engine oil contaminated or deteriorated?
+- Q. Is engine oil contaminated or deteriorated?

-A. Replace oil with fresh, specified type.
+- A. Replace oil with fresh, specified type.

-- Q. Is oil filter clogged? - A. Have serviced by a Yamaha dealer.
+- Q. Is oil filter clogged?

+- A. Have serviced by a Yamaha dealer.

-Q. Has oil feed/injection pump malfunc-tioned?
+- Q. Has oil feed/injection pump malfunctioned?

+- A. Have serviced by a Yamaha dealer.

-Q. Is load on boat improperly distributed?A. Distribute load to place boat on an even plane.
+- Q. Is load on boat improperly distributed?

+- A. Distribute load to place boat on an even plane.

-Q. Is water pump or thermostat faulty?
-A. Have serviced by a Yamaha dealer.
+- Q. Is water pump or thermostat faulty?

+- A. Have serviced by a Yamaha dealer.

-Q. Is there excess water in fuel filter cup?
-A. Drain filter cup.
+- Q. Is there excess water in fuel filter cup?

+- A. Drain filter cup.